xyderos/design-patterns-cpp/readme.md

 ## Things to consider

-* Defines a new interface for the object
+* Defines a new interface for the object, adapter makes the existing interface usable

 * Factory can be an alternative to facade when you want to hide the implementation

+* Flyweight makes a lot of small objects, facade makes an object that represents a whole sub system

+* Mediator centralizes the comms between components of a sub system, they only know about the mediator and nothing else

 * Can be converted to singleton since one facade is usually enough